-Flu complications in older adults include bronchitis and pneumonia, which may need the person to be admitted to hospital for treatment.
+Flu complications in older adults include bronchitis and pneumonia, which may need hospital treatment.

 How can older adults tell if they have the flu?

-What flu complications should older adults watch for?
+What flu complications should older adults watch out for?

 Complications of flu in elderly people may include:

 - Worsening of long-term health conditions, including diabetes